 - 1. RFC will provide copies of each newsletter, and quantity mailed via U.S. Postal Service. - 2.
 RFC will provide copies of Snowpack/Streamflow Reports and quantity emailed, and a newspaper clipping of the report from the Aspen Times. - 3.
 RFC will provide a copy of each "River Notes" and report quantity delivered. - 4.
 RFC will provide number of Facebook followers and screenshots of select posts.

 Budget and Schedule

-This Statement of Work shall be accompanied by a combined Budget and Schedule that reflects the Tasks identified in the Statement of Work and shall be submitted to CWCB in excel format.
+This Statement of Work shall be accompanied by a combined Budget and Schedule that reflects the Tasks identified in the Statement of Work.